General Questions

 - Diffusion Model Videos: 94% accuracy

 Important: No AI video detection system is 100% accurate.
 Results should be interpreted as probability scores, not absolute truth.
-As AI video generation technology like SORA and Veo 3 continues to evolve, we continuously update our models.
+As AI video generation technology like Sora 2, Veo 3, Kling, and Grok continues to evolve, we continuously update our models.

 Yes, AI video detection systems can be challenged by:

-- Very high-quality AI-generated videos from advanced models like SORA and Veo 3
+- Very high-quality AI-generated videos from advanced models like Sora 2, Veo 3, and Kling AI

 - Novel AI video generation techniques not seen in training data